santoshikalaskar/RASA_Framework/git_repo_bot/data/nlu.md

 - i wan't to know about codinclub.
 - what is codinclub?
 - may i know codinclub?
+- codinclub?
+- coding club?
 - what is 30 days bootcamp?
 - what is 21 days bootcamp?
 - what is 21 days online program?

 ## intent:syllabus_cic
 - what is syllabus for codinclub?
+- what is syllabus of codinclub?
+- codinclub syllabus?
+- codinclub topics?
+- codinclub content?
 - what is syllabus you going to be covered in codinclub?
 - what is syllabus for 21 days bootcamp?
 - what is syllabus for 30 days bootcamp?